munach/obsidian-extract-pdf-annotations/README.md

 ![vault_folder](https://github.com/munach/obsidian-pdf-annotations/blob/master/img/vault_folder.jpg?raw=true)

-and we have highlighted the Julia Hello World Programm with a note 'Hello World':
+and we have highlighted the Julia Hello World Programm in the `Julia Language Tutorial.pdf` with a note 'Hello World':

 ![pdf_note](https://github.com/munach/obsidian-pdf-annotations/blob/master/img/pdf_note.jpg?raw=true)

-In the editor (e.g. \_Extract) we run the plugin's command  `Extract PDF Annotations` (Hotkey Ctrl-P for all Commands).
+In the editor mode of a note (e.g. \_Extract.md) we run the plugin's command  `Extract PDF Annotations` (Hotkey `CTRL+P` for all Commands).
 This will fetch all annotations in the PDF files in the current folder and sort them by *Topic*:

 ![extracted_annotations](https://github.com/munach/obsidian-pdf-annotations/blob/master/img/extracted_annotations.jpg?raw=true)